openshift/openshift-restclient-python/doc/proposals/apply.md

 ## Problem
    Current merge/patch strategy in the Ansible modules is not sufficient for a variety of reasons.
-   1. There is no way to remove a field from the Ansible module without doing a full replace
+   1. There is no way to remove a field from the Ansible module without doing a full replace on the object
    2. The idempotence of the module is entirely reliant on the idempotence of the server.
 If a task to create a resource is run twice, two `GET`s and two `PATCH`es will be issued, even if there was no content change.
 This is particularly an issue for the Operater use-case, as tasks will be run repeatedly every 8 seconds or so, and the `PATCH` requests are not